Contrast-Security-OSS/docs/content/installation/node/NodeSupportedTechnologies.md

 ## Additional Technology

 Contrast runs with a range third-party technology, all of which isn't listed here.
-If you'd like to confirm that Contrast supports your preferred technology, or you'd like to make a case for Contrast to support it, [let the Node team know.](mailto:bugs@contrastsecurity.com)
+If you'd like to confirm that Contrast supports your preferred technology, or you'd like to make a case for Contrast to support it, [let the Contrast team know.](mailto:bugs@contrastsecurity.com)

 ***
-<a name="footnote1"><sup>1</sup></a> Missing web framework support means that Contrast may produce less specific findings than it would for supported frameworks; instead of reporting that a vulnerability occurs in your application code, Contrast may need to report it within the framework code where it interfaces directly with Node.js's built-in [http](https://nodejs.org/api/http.html) module.
-However, the agent is still able to run.
+<a name="footnote1"><sup>1</sup></a> Missing web framework support means that Contrast may produce less specific findings than it would for supported frameworks; however, the agent is still able to run.
+Instead of reporting that a vulnerability occurs in your application code, Contrast may need to report it within the framework code where it interfaces directly with Node.js's built-in [http](https://nodejs.org/api/http.html) module.